 St Gregory’s College offers four (4) Champagnat Bursaries for Year 7 Students entering the College.
 The Bursary is named after St Marcellin Champagnat who is the founding father of the Marist Brothers.
 The Bursary was created to assist families who are experiencing financial hardship.

 This Bursary will be available to successful candidates for their entire enrolment at St Gregory’s College from Years 7-12 inclusive.

 INFORMATION REGARDING THE CHAMPAGNAT BURSARY

 · There will be two Boarding Students awarded the Champagnat Bursary.

 There will be two Day Students awarded the Champagnat Bursary.

-The closing date for the Champagnat Bursary will be 31 March in each Year
+The closing date to apply for the Champagnat Bursary will be 17 September 2021.

-Applications for the bursary will be means tested through the current application process and the student must be a baptised Catholic.
-The student’s Baptism Certificate must be provided with the Application.
+Applications for the bursary will be means-tested through the current application process and the student must be a baptised Catholic.
+The student’s Baptism Certificate must be included with your enrolment application.